josgraha/cpp-learning-algos/README.md

 # Learning STL Algoritms

 ## Description
 This is a C++ project to learn the STL algorithms header.
-Based off the boilerplate Google Test and Cmake (http://cmake.org)
+Based off the boilerplate Google Test and [Cmake](http://cmake.org)

+This project was cloned from [Google Test Examples](https://github.com/snikulov/google-test-examples)

 ## How to build